 Note: the CSQ must have one of the following category types: C0, C1, C2, C3, C4, C5, C6, C7, C8, F1, F8, H1, H2, H3, H4, H5, H6, HA, HB, HC, HD, HE, HF, HG, HH, HI, HJ, HK, HL, HM, HN, HO, ID, I4, I5, I6, IJ, IK, IL, IP, IT or RA AND the federal processing center must indicate one of the following: CTD of Vegreville, CIC of Missisauga-CTD, CIC of Montreal, CIC of Quebec, CIC of Hull, CIC of Sherbrooke or CIC of Trois-Rivières.
 If the CSQ does not have both these requirements, then the exemption is not applicable.
 Please see page 7 of the Politique.

-7. Students whose spouse or unmarried students whose parent holds a Temporary Work Permit valid for a position in Quebec
+7. Student is the dependent or the spouse of an individual with a Temporary Work Permit valid for a position in Quebec

 - The temporary worker who has been authorized to work on campus (part-time or full-time) is pursuing studies at the same time.

 - The temporary worker has been authorized to work in Canada for a maximum of one year after gaining a degree or diploma.

 From the temporary worker: A valid passport, and a valid work permit issued by Immigration Canada with one of the following case types: 07, 08, 20, 22, 23 or 26.
 The permit must also indicate the employer's name and location in Quebec (employment letters are NOT acceptable).